 Columns (1) and (3) of Table 9 report the effect of Raven on the probability of playing Close to Cooperation in period one and five, respectively.
 We control for treatments and the set of other control variables which is Age, Female, Risk Tolerance, Agreeableness and Conscientiousness.
-The estimate is positive and highly significant in both periods, thus supporting that more intelligent players more often play the cooperative equilibrium.
-Column (5) reports the effect of Raven on the average frequency of playing Close to Cooperation in the five periods of the game.
-It indicates that a one-point increase in Raven is associated with a 3pp increase in the frequency of playing Close to Cooperation.
-It follows that a participant whose Raven score is one standard deviation higher than another participant's would cooperate on average $3.11 \times 0.03 = 9pp$ more often.
+The estimate is positive and highly significant in both periods, thus supporting that more intelligent

+19The Agreeableness score ranges from 12 to 60 points with a standard deviation of 6.38.
+A participant whose Agreeableness is one standard deviation higher than another participant's would therefore contribute on average $6.38 \times 0.26 = 1.7pp$ more.